 Bannasch hopes the bar will be a gathering spot for downtown concert-goers.
 “I’m hoping it can be a place where people can come in and get a drink before a show at the Orange Peel and be comfortable with that, with not having to order a whole meal,” he says.
 “They don’t have to be into food to feel like they can go in there.”

 Moore’s family has been in farming for generations, and that legacy will inspire the menu.
 He hopes to grow much of the produce at Just Ripe Farm in Weaverville.
 He will work with owners Chad Briar and Rachel Kinard to produce hard-to-find heirloom crops, such as Carolina cabbage collards and red-speckled butter beans.
 “Some of these things have been lost in time, and I’d love to bring them back and spotlight them,” he says.
 “The South is indicative of a very agrarian lifestyle, and everything about Southern food and Southern people is that.”

 As chef and owner of Zambra, Bannasch has been working with area farmers for several years, and he’s glad to bring the “tight-knit” relationships he’s developed with them to Seven Sows.

 Moore has already started sourcing regional products.
-He makes regular trips to Knoxville for buttermilk from Cruze Farm, a small herbicide- and pesticide-free dairy recently received featured in Condé Nast Traveler.
-He's also convinced distributors to carry Stump Sound oysters from the North Carolina coast.
+He makes regular trips to Knoxville for buttermilk from Cruze Farm, a small herbicide- and pesticide-free dairy that’s recently received national press attention.
+He’s also convinced distributors to carry Stump Sound oysters from the North Carolina coast.